Seward Park Campus

 The campus offers programs on Saturdays where students can come in and participate in activities such as SAT prep, cooking, and Open Gym.
 The school refers to this program as the "Super Saturday Program".

-The campuses' Varsity Sports teams are nicknamed the Seward Park Bears, They participate in the PSAL Division A Athletics.
-Boys' sports include Baseball, Basketball, Volleyball, Handball, Bowling, and Badminton.
-While girls sports include Basketball, Softball, Volleyball, Tennis, Bowling, Badminton.
-Each individual school in the campus has a junior varsity basketball team which are very competitive.
+The campuses' varsity sports teams are nicknamed the Seward Park Bears.
+They participate in the PSAL Division A Athletics.
+Boys' sports include baseball, basketball, volleyball, handball, bowling, and badminton.
+Girls' sports include basketball, softball, volleyball, tennis, bowling, and badminton.
+Each individual school in the campus has a junior varsity basketball team which is very competitive.